 How to interpret an abdominal radiograph?

-- Review the bowel gas patterns.
+- Review the bowel gas profile.

 - Evaluate the skeleton.

-- Evaluate the lung bases, and
+- Evaluate the lung bases.

 Renal Tract Calculi